 After endless days at the parks and lots of activities, you might be feeling a little jaded.
 Why not use the rain as an excuse to stay home and recharge those batteries?
 This is the beauty of staying in a vacation home.
 You have all that space to hang out and lots of things to do in Orlando when it rains in your own vacation home.

-All our Orlando vacation homes have lots of board games, plenty books for adults, Disney books for kids and books for all ages.
-Wii and Playstation will keep everyone occupied and in happy mode.=
+Our Orlando vacation homes have lots of board games, plenty books for adults, Disney books for kids and books for all ages.
+Wii and Playstation will keep everyone occupied and in happy mode.

 If you’re staying in Serendipity, you’ll have the hot tub – it’s kind of cool sitting in the hot tub in the pouring rain!
 Stay out of the hot tub and pool if lightening storms are close by.